 DANE: “I used to snowboard a lot and am terrible at surfing; I hope that’s cool.
 I also drive a front loader once or twice a week to turn all of our food waste into future mince and delicious cocktail ingredients for our compost program.”

 All photos courtesy of The Mill House.

 Mighty mahalos to Dane for participating!
-Reserve a spot on our Taste of Upcountry, Taste of Maui, Ultimate Craft Adventure or Pineapple Express Tour for a visit to The Mill House restaurant to sample Dane’s delightful craft cocktails and Chef Jeff’s farm-to-table dishes.
+Reserve a spot on our Upcountry Tasting Tour, Taste of Maui, Ultimate Craft Adventure or Pineapple Express Tour for a visit to The Mill House restaurant to sample Dane’s delightful craft cocktails and Chef Jeff’s farm-to-table dishes.